Fathers' on Family & Work After COVID-19 | Child & Family Blog

 Conclusions

-Despite the challenges of the COVID-19 pandemic and its consequent lockdowns, the Australian fathers we interviewed valued the opportunity to spend more time with their children.
 These fathers, most of whom were in stable relationships and full-time employment, said their desire to be active and present for their children was obstructed by workplace attitudes, the perception of themselves as “assisting” or “helping” with household chores, and conflicting demands at work and at home.

 COVID-19 pandemic lockdowns served as catalysts for many fathers